|

 and $8.0 million.

 Pioneer Natural Resources PXD - Pioneer Natural Resources PXD Wolfcamp Shale.
-“We recently completed our second successful
+In the horizontal Wolfcamp Shale play, the Company

 Devon Energy DVN - Devon Energy (DVN) provides a Wolfcamp Shale Update - We